List of former Universal Islands of Adventure attractions: Poseidon's Fury

+Poseidon's Fury was a special effects walk-through attraction located in the Lost City section of The Lost Continent area.
+When the attraction opened with the park in 1999, it originally had a different storyline.
+In the first version, an old tour guide known as The Keeper wove a tale about the great lost city of Atlantis and an epic battle between Zeus and Poseidon (voiced by Jeremy Irons).
+The Keeper led guests to the Temple of Poseidon, where the evil god appeared and welcomed guests to their new permanent home.
+The Keeper revealed himself to be Zeus in disguise and, after an effects-laden battle, defeated Poseidon before transporting guests back to the chamber in which the show had started.
+The battle used water projection screens, fire and water effects, and high-speed set-changing technology.

+In 2001, based on guest polling data, Universal decided to revise the attraction story.
+In the second version, guests would meet Taylor, a nerdy archaeologist, who guided them through the attraction, albeit slightly differently.
+Upon reaching the lost city, the party is captured by Darkenon, a new evil god-like being.
+Fortunately, Poseidon, a benevolent god in this version, comes to the guests' rescue, thanks to Taylor's assistance and defeats Darkenon.
+While the attraction's plot has changed, its arsenal of special effects had remained intact.

+The attraction closed on May 10, 2023, and a replacement has not yet been announced.

 Triceratops Encounter

 Triceratops Encounter was an attraction located in the Jurassic Park area where guests would confront an animatronic Triceratops as they were allowed to pet the dinosaur.
 The attraction included three buildings which housed three animatronic Triceratops named Topper, Cera, and Chris.
 The animatronics would regularly break down.
 It originally closed at Universal Orlando in 2003, only to be reopened again in 2010 under a new name, Triceratops Discovery Trail.
 The attraction closed at Universal Orlando again soon thereafter.
-It opened at Universal Orlando once again in 2011 under its original name.
-It wasn't long before the attraction permanently closed at Universal Studios Florida in 2012.
+It opened at Universal Orlando once again in 2011 under its original name, but it was not long before the attraction permanently closed in 2012.
 A small part of the attraction would be used for the Raptor Encounter, a meet and greet where guest confront a velociraptor.
 In 2019, the Triceratops Encounter was removed to make way for the VelociCoaster, which opened in 2021, and the Raptor Encounter moved by the Jurassic Park River Adventure.

 The Eighth Voyage of Sindbad

-The Eighth Voyage of Sindbad was a live-action stunt show located in the Arabian marketplace section of The Lost Continent.
-The show performed for the last time on September 15, 2018, and as of June 2022, Universal has yet to announce its plans for a potential replacement.
+The Eighth Voyage of Sindbad was a live-action stunt show located in the Sindbad's Bazaar section of The Lost Continent.
+The show performed for the last time on September 15, 2018.
+As of 2024, the stage has not been demolished, and part of the theatre is used as an extended queue area for Hagrid's Magical Creatures Motorbike Adventure.